Rough Sleeping Support (East Sussex)

 Individuals are allocated to the Housing First service via the East Sussex Rough Sleeping Initiative.

-For more information about Housing First, please contact Sharon Peterson (Team Manager) via email or phone; contact details are at the bottom of this page.
+For more information about Housing First, please contact Abbie Owen (Housing First Manager) via email or phone; contact details are at the bottom of this page.